Ideevoog/Toolblox.Docs/docs/tutorials/5_minute_example.md

 ---
 sidebar_position: 2
+title: 5 minute example
+sidebar_label: 5 minute example
+slug: smart_contract_in_five_minutes
+tags:
+  - Basics
+  - Getting started
 ---

-# How to create an NFT smart contract example
+# How to create an NFT smart contract in 5 minutes

 Let's go through a simple example and create a workflow to sell digital content aka NFT's.